ubikorp/lacking.org/_posts/podcast/2012-02-17-0095-complicated-music-hour.md

 tags: unexpect behold-the-arctopus mats-morgan-band sleepytime-gorilla-museum dr-zoltan-obelisk marco-minnemann mike-keneally-steve-vai dale-turner secret-chiefs-3 electrocution-250 rejectionary-art devin-townsend john-scofield
-keywords: Unexpect, Behold...The Arctopus, Mats/Morgan Band, Sleepytime Gorilla Museum, Dr. Zoltan Øbelisk, Marco Minnemann, Mike Keneally / Steve Vai, Dale Turner, Secret Chiefs 3, Electrocution 250, Rejectionary Art, Devin Townsend, John Scofield
+keywords: Behold...The Arctopus, Dale Turner, Devin Townsend, Dr. Zoltan Øbelisk, Electrocution 250, John Scofield, Marco Minnemann, Mats/Morgan Band, Mike Keneally / Steve Vai, Rejectionary Art, Secret Chiefs 3, Sleepytime Gorilla Museum, Unexpect
 ---
 It’s worth repeating: This is a music hour that is complicated.
 Any other interpretations based on how you chose to associate the words are strictly your problem.